Turgon37/Iptables/CONFIG.md

   1. `INTERFACE:INTERFACE` or `INTERFACE`

-    Specify an interface matching, INTERFACE must be a interface name such as eth0, wlan0.. or * to specify 'all interface'

-    If you give only one interface name, it wiil be consider as input interface for input chains (INPUT, PREROUTING) and as output interface for output chains (OUTPUT, POSTROUTING)
+    Specify an interface matching, INTERFACE must be a interface name such as eth0, wlan0.. or * to specify 'all interface' If you give only one interface name, it wiil be consider as input interface for input chains (INPUT, PREROUTING) and as output interface for output chains (OUTPUT, POSTROUTING)
     If you give the two interface name (including the * matching) the first name (at the left) will be consider as input interface and the second name (at the right) will be the output interface.
     If you use the FORWARD chain you must specify the two interface

   2. IP ADDRESS
     * `d:IP/CIDR_MASK` or `dst:IP/CIDR_MASK` or `s:IP/CIDR_MASK` or `src:IP/CIDR_MASK`

       This command match for a specific ip, ip range, or ip network.
 The mask must be given in CIDR notation.
       The command `src` or `s` specify a source address and the command `dst` or `d` specify a destination address

   3. PROTOCOL

     * `tcp:PORT` `tcp:PORT:PORT`  (PORT is simple PORT or range PORT-PORT)

-      Tcp match, the PORT can be a simple PORT or a port range as `PORT-PORT`.

-      If only one port option is given it's the destination port, if the two are given the first (at the left) is the source and the other at the right is the destination
+      Tcp match, the PORT can be a simple PORT or a port range as `PORT-PORT` If only one port option is given it's the destination port, if the two are given the first (at the left) is the source and the other at the right is the destination

     * `sports|dports|ports:PORT[,PORT]`   (PORT is simple PORT or range PORT-PORT)

       Tcp multiport matching, the first arguments is a words in sports, dports and ports which mean respectively source, destinations and source-destinations ports matching.
       And the second arg is a list of port or port range.

     * `udp:PORT` `udp:PORT:PORT`  (PORT is simple PORT or range PORT-PORT)